 Gain of 20q11.21 copy-number variant (CNV) is detected in more than 20% of human Pluripotent Stem Cells (hPSCs) cultured worldwide and represents 22.9% of the recurrent structural variants identified in hPSCs (Assou et al., 2020; Avery et al., 2013; Halliwell et al., 2020).
 This makes it the most common genomic abnormality in hPSCs.
 Unfortunately, it cannot always be detected by conventional methods.

-SNVs are other chromosomal defects that need identifying, as they represent the most abundant type of genetic variations in human.
+Beyond CNV detection, it is also critical to look for molecular abnormalities and Single Nucleotide Variations in hPSCs to properly check your cells’ genomic stability.
+Single Nucleotide Variations (SNVs) are other genomic defects that need identifying, as they represent the most abundant type of genetic variations in human.
 Case in point, they caused the suspension of the first human trial using hPSCs at the RIKEN Institute in Japan when they were identified, alongside CNVs.

 Several studies using WGS (Whole Genome Sequencing) have identified SNVs associated with cancer and other diseases that can compromise the proper development of cells in culture (Merkle et al. 2022).